11 Reasons To Watch “Farscape”, Twenty Years+ Later

 This post may contain affiliate links*

-20+ Years after its premiere on March 19, 1999, Farscape is still a groundbreaking, funny and emotional sci-fi TV show, with devoted fans all over the world.
-After being hard to find for many years, Amazon finally added the complete series to Amazon Prime Video (in the UK, US and several other countries), and it’s easier than ever to stream and watch.
+More than 20 Years after its premiere on March 19, 1999, Farscape is still a groundbreaking, funny and emotional sci-fi TV show, with devoted fans worldwide.
+After being hard to find for many years, it’s now available on quite a few streaming services – such as Amazon’s Prime Video (in the UK, US and several other countries), and even on ITVX in the UK.

-If you never watched Farscape – or if you did but you’re due for a rewatch – this article will help you understand why Farscape was so good, why it was ultimately cancelled – and why you should start watching it right now.
+If you have never watched Farscape – or if you have, but you’re due for a rewatch – this article will help you understand why Farscape was so good, why it was ultimately cancelled, and why you should start watching it right now.

 Note: There are no major spoilers in this article, but I will discuss a few minor plot elements and characters.